enkidevs/curriculum/spreadsheets/intermediate/tips-and-tricks-part-2/use-shortcuts-to-select-cells.md

 ---
 author: Stefan-Stojanovic

-aspects:
-  - introduction
-  - workout

 type: normal
 category: how to
 ---

 # Using shortcuts to select cells

 ---

 ## Content

 When selecting a cell or range of cells, whether it's for a function or just when selecting, you can use different shortcuts to save time.